AureusStratus/ExogenesisJava/README.md

 ## Mod factions
 Exogenesis contains five different Factions each with there own lore, weapons, defense, and units.

-`Genesis Align`: The Genesis Align is a militaristic and powerful AI with the only purpose to expand and conquer.
-Specializes with ground units and is heavily efficient with resources.
+`The Legion`: The Legion is a military and combat AI with the only purpose to expand and conquer, this lone fragment now runs rogue on its purposes conquering and annihilating all in its path.
 ![GenesisAlign](https://github.com/AureusStratus/Exogenesis-reborn/assets/68311340/166ff10b-c1dc-4e46-8fd4-91ecc1be03ca)

-`The Resiliency`: The Resiliency was originally a system with the task of heavy defenses and heavy armory, but has now a lone fragment running rogue based on its purposes and is expanding and fighting the other factions viewing all as a threat. specializes in heavy ground forces and heavy-duty weaponry, yet are slower in construction and speed
+`The Geo-Complex`: The Geo-Complex was originally AI with the task of mining out the world and collecting resources but has now a lone fragment running rogue based on its purposes and is expanding and endlessly mining out worlds and aimlessly constructing more units leaving systems baren of resources and dead.
 ![The-Resiliency](https://github.com/AureusStratus/ExoGenesis/assets/68311340/457e16b1-123b-43e8-a24e-295f64c1a5f6)

 `The Empyrean`: .